angband/angband/docs/hacking/debug.rst

 Create a trap ``T``
   Prompts for the type of trap to create and places it on your square.

+Perform an effect ``E``
+  Prompts for an effect type and its parameters.
+Then executes that effect.

 Quit without saving ``X``
   Quits the game without saving (prompts first).